 What we do know for sure is:

-The best advice: just do it anyway
+The best advice: just do it anyway, and do it now...before time runs out

-Think about it: even without the risk of a GDPR penalty, could you say – hand on heart – that your organisation is prepared for, and could cope with, a data breach, and the associated fallout?
+Could you say – hand on heart – that your organisation is prepared for, and could cope with, a data breach, and the associated fallout?

 Joe Jouhal is CEO with Avatu.
 This article first appeared in the New Statesman.
 Download the cyber security report here.